The Marketing Factory - Salesforce connector : story of a technical success

 These two functionalities are implemented as Apache Unomi rule actions, meaning that the core of the connector has actually been contributed to the Apache Foundation as part of the Apache Unomi project.

-Why are the features divided between Marketing Factory and apache Unomi ?
-What are the reasons behind this choice ?
+Why are the features divided between Marketing Factory and Apache Unomi?

 Marketing Factory can be seen as mostly an operational solution built on top of Apache Unomi, as well as a deep integration layer with our DX CMS.
 The reason for this split of functionality is that we wanted to have an open source server that many systems could integrate with.
 Unfortunately we couldn't find an already existing project so we started working on both a specification and an implementation at the same time.
 Having a separate custom data platform makes it easy to scale and integrate in very flexible ways.